oasislabs/oasis-gateway/docs/deployment.md

    that resources  are not abused.
 However, users could create new sessions every time to bypass this.
 So, keep this into consideration when defining the infrastructure for a developer-gateway deployment
+ - If your application has a web frontend, it is important to set the `--bind_public.http_cors.*` options to limit the domains from which applications can make requests to the server and have control on what requests the developer-gateway replies to.

 ### Private API
 The private API should not be publicly exposed.
 This private API should be used for operational purposes; health checks and data collection for monitoring.